Feathers: Not Just for Flying

 Sarah S. Brannen, illustrator

-Sarah S. Brannen is the author and illustrator of Uncle Bobby's Wedding (Putnam) and the illustrator of Digging for Troy: From Homer to Hisarlik; At Home in Her Tomb: Lady Dai and the Ancient Chinese Treasures of Mawangdui; and The ABC Book of American Homes.
+Sarah S. Brannen is the author and illustrator of Uncle Bobby's Wedding (Putnam) and the illustrator of Digging for Troy: From Homer to Hisarlik; and At Home in Her Tomb: Lady Dai and the Ancient Chinese Treasures of Mawangdui.
 She lives in Massachusetts.

 Read more about Sarah.